Want to see the iBanFirst platform in action? Try the interactive demo

 Growing can make existing problems even trickier.
 So, the key is to focus on getting the basics right from the get-go.

-2. Prioritize tools as much as people
+2. Prioritise tools as much as people

 For instance, evaluate tools that automate cash application and journal entries.
 Automating these tasks is especially relevant for businesses operating across borders since it saves time translating currencies and preparing your books.

-“Start by creating a comprehensive list of all the tasks and responsibilities that fall under the purview of the finance department: budgeting, financial reporting, compliance, risk management, and others.” he says.
+“Start by creating a comprehensive list of all the tasks and responsibilities that fall under the purview of the finance department: budgeting, financial reporting, compliance, risk management, and others,” he says.

 “Add a column next to each task to evaluate its value or impact,” he continues.
 “For instance, tasks like financial reporting might have a high value due to their legal and strategic importance.
 The next column should be dedicated to assessing the complexity of each task.”